LukaLmelias/yolo/README.md

 ## Running using Docker
-The only requirement in order to run using docker is of course docker awhich can be installed following this [instructions](https://docs.docker.com/engine/install/)
+The only requirement in order to run using docker is of course docker which can be installed following this [instructions](https://docs.docker.com/engine/install/)

 git clone this repo